Comparison of Affine and Rational Quadratic Spline Coupling and Autoregressive Flows through Robust Statistical Tests: Architectures

-\subsection{The RQS bijector}
+\subsection{The RQS~Bijector}

 The bijectors in a coupling or masked autoregressive flow are not restricted to affine functions.
 It is possible to implement more expressive transformations as long as they remain invertible and computationally efficient.
-This is the case of the so-called Rational-Quadratic Neural Spline Flows \cite{durkan2019neural}.
+This is the case of the so-called rational-quadratic neural spline flows~\cite{durkan2019neural}.

-The spline bijectors are made of $K$ bins, where in each bin one defines a monotonically-increasing rational-quadratic function.
-The binning is defined on an interval $\mathbb{B}=[-B,B]$, outside of which the function is set to the identity transformation.
-The bins are defined by a set of $K+1$ coordinates $\lbrace (x_{i}^{(k)},y_{i}^{(k)})\rbrace^{K}_{k=0}$, called \textit{knots}, monotonically increasing between $\lbrace (x_{i}^{(0)},y_{i}^{(0)})=(-B,-B)$ to $\lbrace (x_{i}^{(K)},y_{i}^{(K)})=(B,B)$.
-We use the bracket index notation to denote knots coordinates, which are defined for each dimension of the vectors $x_{i}$ and $y_{i}$.
-It is possible to construct a rational-quadratic spline bijector with the desired properties with the following procedure \cite{10.1093/imanum/2.2.123}.
+The spline bijectors are made of $K$ bins, where in each bin one defines a monotonically increasing rational-quadratic function.
+The~binning is defined on an interval $\mathbb{B}=[-B,B]$, outside of which the function is set to the identity transformation.
+The~bins are defined by a set of $K+1$ coordinates $\lbrace (x_{i}^{(k)},y_{i}^{(k)})\rbrace^{K}_{k=0}$, called \textit{knots}, strictly monotonically increasing between $\lbrace (x_{i}^{(0)},y_{i}^{(0)})=(-B,-B)$ and $\lbrace (x_{i}^{(K)},y_{i}^{(K)})=(B,B)$.
+We use the bracket index notation to denote knots' coordinates, which are defined for each dimension of the vectors $x_{i}$ and $y_{i}$.
+It is possible to construct a rational-quadratic spline bijector with the desired properties with the following procedure~\cite{10.1093/imanum/2.2.123}.